microbit-foundation/dev-docs/hardware/1-5-revision.md

 ## Motion sensor

-The micro:bit has a combined accelerometer and magnetometer chip that provides 3-axis sensing and magnetic field strength sensing.
+The 1.5 micro:bit variant has a combined accelerometer and magnetometer chip  that provides 3-axis sensing and magnetic field strength sensing.
 It also includes some on board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
 A software algorithm in the standard runtime uses the on board accelerometer